Schobs/MediMarker/documentation/readme/advanced_yaml_config.md

     *Default:* 0

 - **DEBUG** (bool): If True, shows inference debug information e.g. plots of predicted heatmaps and landmarks.
-See [Debugging](#debugging) for more info.
+See [Debugging](debugging.md) for more info.

     *Default*: False

 #### OUTPUT
 Parameters relating to where and how to save model outputs, and the Comet.ml logger.
-For more info on the Comet.ml logger see [here](#logging)
+For more info on the Comet.ml logger see [Logging](logging.md).

 - **VERBOSE** (bool): If True, logs extra debugging info.
 If False, just standard logging.
 (Currently does not do anything.)